kartiae19/Ecommerce/README.md

-# Ecommerce - Please run this "Ecommerce" file
+# Ecommerce - Please run this "Ecommerce" file in Java Compiler IDE.